AgenttiX/freeradius-letsencrypt/README.md

 and then run `gpupdate /force` on all clients before adding it again.
 The settings on an individual client are equally painful to manage, as [Windows does not allow editing an existing connection](https://social.technet.microsoft.com/Forums/en-US/37bc5304-4dcf-4615-a079-a3dbf56a7162/how-do-i-change-a-wpa2enterprise-wireless-networks-saved-password-in-windows-10-without-first).
+In the group policy, set these settings:

-In the profile, set these settings:
+In the group policy, set these settings:
 - For WPA2
   - Authentication: WPA2-Enterprise
   - Encryption: Try first with AES-CCMP if you can't explicily enable AES-GCMP in the settings of your Wi-Fi network.